sigasi/sigasi_insights/content/releasenotes/sigasi-2.22.md

 unobtrusive way (i.e. no more bugreport popups).\
 Talkback is **always disabled by default**.
-To enable Talkback, or to disable it later on, click **Window \> Preferences \> Sigasi \> Talkback** and select or deselect the checkbox “Enable Talkback”.
+To enable Talkback, or to disable it later on, click **Window \> Preferences \> Sigasi \> Talkback** and select or deselect the checkbox "Enable Talkback".

 You can find more detailed information about Talkback at
 <https://www.sigasi.com/sigasi-talkback>